-The Center is a 501(c)(3) charitable organization operated by a professional staff under the guidance of a nationally noted board of directors.
-The Center collaborates with, but is independent of, the University of Wisconsin-Madison School of Journalism & Mass Communication, where it is housed; Wisconsin Public Radio; and Wisconsin Public Television — and with mainstream and ethnic news media across the nation.
-All works created, published, posted or disseminated by the Wisconsin Center for Investigative Journalism do not necessarily reflect the views or opinions of the University of Wisconsin-Madison or any of its affiliates.
+Wisconsin Watch is a 501(c)(3) charitable organization operated by a professional staff under the guidance of a nationally noted board of directors.
+Wisconsin Watch collaborates with, but is independent of, the University of Wisconsin-Madison School of Journalism & Mass Communication, where it is housed; Marquette University, where we share office space with the Milwaukee Neighborhood News Service; Wisconsin Public Radio; Wisconsin Public Television — and with mainstream and ethnic news media across the nation.
+All works created, published, posted or disseminated by Wisconsin Watch do not necessarily reflect the views or opinions of the University of Wisconsin-Madison or any of its affiliates.

 Wisconsin Watch is a founding member of the Institute for Nonprofit News, formerly the Investigative News Network, the first network of nonprofit journalism organizations that conduct investigative reporting in the public interest.

 Wisconsin Watch is a national leader in promoting journalistic ethics and financial transparency standards.